This is the Continuous Integration Build of FHIR (will be incorrect/inconsistent at times).

 Note that this approach does not preclude sharing of logic between measures, it only requires that that sharing be explicitly done as dependencies within the referenced libraries, rather than allowing a measure to reference multiple libraries directly.

 A measure can include various population criteria, depending on the measure scoring being used.
-The following table shows which population criteria types are required (R), optional (O), or not permitted (NP) for proportion, ratio, and continuous variable measures.
-This table is adapted from Table 1 in the Quality Measure Implementation Guide icon.
+The following table shows which population criteria types are required (R), optional (O), or not permitted (NP) for proportion, ratio, continuous variable, cohort, and attestation measures.
+Note that these are the relationships for these scoring types.
+Additional population criteria types and scoring methods can be defined in implementation guides.

 The Measure resource identifies specific named expressions within the referenced primary measure library that define the criteria for each population.
 For example, the following fragment illustrates the population criteria definitions for the CMS146 measure example: